dushimsam/GSoC-22/README.md

 - Adding the pagination to the GET list APIs where appropriate and it's applicable.
 - Completing to add all the remaining pages on the License Administration Section.
 - Adding more REST-APIs from the backend.
+- Implementing Data caching on the UI to speed up the data display.

 ## Major Takeaways: 📚